Index Family Tree Descendants Home Page

 In 1956, he bought his parents' used green 1951 Rover 75.
 The Rover had an engine and side panels made of aluminum.
 With his friend Bob Ford as navigator, he participated in a number of sports car rallies and concours d'elegance, winning various dash plaques.

+After basic training, he took eight weeks of Medical Corpsman training at Fort Sam Houston in San Antonio, Texas.
+He was discharged from active duty in February 1963 and joined a driver training detachment of the 85th Regiment on Kedzie Avenue on the north side to be closer to home.
+There he commenced weekly meetings and annual active duty for two-week summer camps.
 Upon reading this page, Peter's second cousin Bill Donahue wrote that during his service in the Korean War he worked with the 7th Cavalry Regiment on the DMZ.
 The 7th Calvary Regiment and the Custer Division both have connections with Custer but they are not related organizationally.
 Bill noted that the Custer Division was so named because it was activated at Camp Custer (Fort Custer after 1940).
 This was in 1917 in Kalamazoo County, Michigan.
 Camp Custer wass named after George Armstrong Custer, who came from Michigan, fought for the Union in the Civil War, and was present at Appomattox for Lee's surrender to Grant.
 After the war, Custer led the 7th Cavalry Regiment in the Battle of the Little Bighorn.
 Custer and all of his detachment, including two of his brothers, were killed.
 The battle is known popularly as "Custer's Last Stand."
 On March 23, 1963, Loyola University Chicago won the NCAA basketball tournament, defeating No. 1 ranked Cincinnati 60-58 in overtime.
 Peter saw the game with fellow graduates at the home of Bob and Mary Jane Bailey.
 Chicago, Edgewater, 1963-1964.
-Peter found a job at the headquarters of Allstate Insurance Company at 7447 Skokie Boulevard in Skokie, Illinois (now Lincoln Pointe condominiums and townhouses).
+After completing his six months of active duty in the Army, Peter found a job at the headquarters of Allstate Insurance Company at 7447 Skokie Boulevard in Skokie, Illinois (now Lincoln Pointe condominiums and townhouses).
 He worked in Corporate Planning and then Operations Research.

 |